Myndex/SAPC-APCA/ImportantChangeNotices.md

+### CURRENT VERSION: Beta 0.97f as of Oct 11

+**IMPORTANT:** If you are making a tool to predict contrast for the new W3 standards for Visual Contrast, **use only the APCA files.**

+## Change Notice October 11, 2020
+Code cleanup in the JS files.
+The loConRamp moved to a separate function.
+HTML files have an improved UX for the manual color entry fields.

 ## Change Notice October 10, 2020
 Split the "APCA" version from the "SAPC" version.
 The APCA is intended for the forthcoming W3 accessibility standards (Silver/WCAG 3).
 The SAPC is the research version, which may not be in conformance due to experimental variations.

-### CURRENT VERSION: Beta 0.97e

-**IMPORTANT:** If you are making a tool to predict contrast for the new W3 standards for Visual Contrast, **use only the APCA files.**

 ## October 07, 2020
 To any “early adopting” developers: